 The Division awards master’s and doctoral degrees in historical musicology and ethnomusicology.

-It is assumed that applicants to the Ph.D. programs will have completed a master’s degree in musicology/ethnomusicology or equivalent graduate work.
-Applicants without the master’s degree or equivalent graduate work will automatically be considered for admission to the M.M. programs.
+It is assumed that applicants to the Ph.D. program in Historical Musicology will have completed a master’s degree in musicology/ethnomusicology or equivalent graduate work.
+Applicants without the master’s degree or equivalent graduate work will automatically be considered for admission to the M.M. program in Historical Musicology.
+Students entering the Ethnomusicology program with either a bachelor’s or master’s degree will enter into the PhD track, though they also have the option of leaving the program after the completion of a master’s degree.

 For the musicologist and the ethnomusicologist, a reading knowledge of foreign languages is an essential tool that must be acquired as early as possible in one’s professional training.
 The ability to conduct independent, original research with primary sources as well as the need to be familiar with relevant secondary literature in a variety of languages demands the ability to read and, especially in ethnomusicology, speak foreign languages easily, quickly and accurately.
 Even graduate course work can often be expected to require the use of foreign languages for assigned secondary readings and projects involving primary sources.